-The step-up’s logic applies the same as the step-down except that you use it on the different water conditions.
+The step-up’s logic applies the same as the step-down except that you use it in different water conditions.
 It is the type of surfboard that you use to handle overhead waves that your shortboards cannot handle anymore.

-The step-up boards are typically longer, thicker, and have more volume compare to your everyday shortboard.
+The step-up boards are typically longer, thicker, and have more volume compared to your everyday shortboard.
 This board can give you more paddle power and control when you have to tackle bigger waves.

 This board is for intermediate and advanced-level surfers.

 There are several kinds of boards that you can buy from the store, including the step-ups.
-Although surfers have a varying opinion of what a step-up is, it still serves to be an alternative to your shortboard when you have to take on a giant wave that it cannot handle.
+Although surfers have varying opinions of what a step-up is, it still serves to be an alternative to your shortboard when you have to take on a giant wave that it cannot handle.

 If you do not know where to buy, you can choose from the mentioned products here.
 If you cannot find anything, you can buy one of the best step-up surfboards on the market now that you know how to select the best one.